abstractionmage/unofficial-porkbun-ddns-python/README.md

 # Improved Porkbun DDNS Python Script

-Fork of Porkbun's deprecated Python DDNS Client which only re-creates the DNS record if your IP address has actually changed.
+Updated fork of Porkbun's deprecated Python Dynamic DNS Client which can cache your IP address and only re-create DNS records if it has actually changed.

 Installation: